Introduction to Compound Interest Example

 Calculation of the future value of an investment using compound interest formula is as below:

 A = P (1 + r / n) nt

 A = $ 10,000 (1 + 0.6 / 52) 52*5

 A = $ 10,000 (1 + 0.00115) 260

 A = $ 13,496.25

-In the present example, we can see that the account value of the investment made initially of $ 10,000 becomes $ 13,496.25 at end of the 5 year period when the compounding is done on a weekly basis.
+In the present example, we can see that the account value of the investment made initially of $ 10,000 becomes $ 13,496.25 at the end of the 5 year period when the compounding is done on a weekly basis.
 The compounding increases the value of the investment at the end of the period as interest is earned on the previously earned interest as well.
 Here the compounding is done 52 times as there are 52 weeks in a year.

 Conclusion – Compound Interest Example

-The compound interest gives more interest as compared to simple interest as it is derived by charging interest on outstanding principal including interest unlike simple interest where interest is charged on the original principal amount and no interest over interest is charged.
+The compound interest gives more interest as compared to simple interest as it is derived by charging interest on outstanding principal including interest, unlike simple interest where interest is charged on the original principal amount and no interest over interest is charged.
 The power of compounding helps in growing the investment with more speed having the features of the exponential function.
-It is the result of the fact that despite paying off the investment they are reinvested to grow faster.
-This is very often used in normal business practices be it the case of loan or deposit.
-Moreover, how frequently the compounding is done will be also a deciding factor for growth.
-Suppose if at any given rate the compounding frequency is per month then its annualized rate will be more than that of compounding frequency semi-annually or annually.
+It is the result of the fact that despite paying off the investment, they are reinvested to grow faster.
+This is very often used in normal business practices, be it the case of loan or deposit.
+Moreover, how frequently the compounding is done will also be a deciding factor for growth.
+Suppose if at any given rate the compounding frequency is per month, then its annualized rate will be more than that of compounding frequency semi-annually or annually.